DeSean Jackson: Professional career

+Pre-draft

-Going to the 2008 NFL Draft, Jackson was considered one of the top 10 wide receivers available in a draft class with many talented wide outs.
+Going to the 2008 NFL draft, Jackson was considered one of the top 10 wide receivers available in a draft class with many talented wide outs.
 The only knock on Jackson was his small frame, being measured at 5'9¾ " and just over 170 pounds.
 During the pre-draft period, Hall of Fame wide receiver Jerry Rice was quoted saying that Jackson "has all the talent in the world.
 There's no reason he can't be everything he wants to be at the next level."
 At the 2008 NFL Combine, Jackson had an impressive showing, running an official 4.35 40-yard dash.
 He performed well in positional drills, running routes fluidly, and catching passes very well displaying his well-known agility and quickness.
 He also posted a standing broad jump of 10 feet.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 2008 season

-On April 26, 2008, Jackson was drafted in the second round (49th overall) of the 2008 NFL Draft by the Philadelphia Eagles.
+On April 26, 2008, Jackson was selected in the second round (49th overall) of the 2008 NFL draft by the Philadelphia Eagles.
 He was the seventh wide receiver taken, the first time no wide receivers were drafted in the first round.
 On July 20, he agreed to terms on a four-year contract with the team.

 Jackson had a good preseason performance, which included a 76-yard punt return for a touchdown against the New England Patriots in the third preseason game.
 After the Eagles' roster was cut to its maximum 53-man limit for the season, he was listed as the starting punt returner and as a second-string wide receiver.

 Due to injuries sustained by Kevin Curtis and Reggie Brown, Jackson was the first rookie to start opening day for head coach Andy Reid.
 On September 7, Jackson collected six catches for 106 yards in a 38–3 win over the St. Louis Rams.
 He also returned eight punts for a total of 97 yards, including a 60-yard punt return to set up a field goal.
 He had over 200 all-purpose yards, a record for a rookie wide receiver.
 During a Monday Night Football game against the Dallas Cowboys on September 15, Jackson celebrated prematurely before running into the end zone by flipping the football behind him at the one-yard line.
 This led to what would have otherwise been his first NFL touchdown to be challenged and overturned, with Brian Westbrook running in for a touchdown from the one-yard line on the next play.
-The Eagles lost the game to Dallas 41-37.
+The Eagles lost the game to Dallas 41–37.
 Jackson finished the game with 110 yards on six receptions, becoming the only receiver in NFL history to have over 100 yards receiving in each of his first two games besides the Eagles' Don Looney in 1940.